joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/09/us/politics/trump-migrants-genes.html

 **Francisco Lindor blasts Mets past Phillies and into NLCS: Takeaways**\
-`It was only fitting that Lindor came through with the hit that sent the Mets to the NLCS for the first time since 2015. `\
+`It was only fitting that Lindor came through with the hit that sent the Mets to the NLCS, which they reached for the first time since 2015. `\
 https://nytimes.com/athletic/5832377/2024/10/09/mets-phillies-score-lindor-game-4-takeaways/

 **Cards Against Humanity says it will pay Trump critics to prepare to vote.**\